FAQs

 A quick fix or guaranteed timeline

-Drop-in sessions without follow-through
+Drop-in sessions without ongoing support

 Training that focuses only on commands, not context